slee25/AC209A_SpotifyGroup30/Data_Collection_EDA.md

     - `artists` (array of `artist objects`): Up to 20 related artists to the artist.

-- Below shows an example data provided by `spotipy.Spotify().artist_related_artists(artist_uri)` for the artist of the 0th track in the 0th playlist in the 0th file:
+- Below will show an example data provided by `spotipy.Spotify().artist_related_artists(artist_uri)` for the artist of the 0th track in the 0th playlist in the 0th file (its output is currently hidden):

 ```python